chat-exercise-fpmi-2019/sheremet/RFC.md

 This document describes network protocol for "client-server chat" educational exercise.

-The chat consist of server and client.
+The chat consists of server and client.
 Client can issue three types of commands:

 * Set username
-* Input password to authorize
 * Send message
+  Send broadcast message

 Server can send three types of responses to client.

 * Incoming message
-* Password request
 * Failure reply for a client command
-* Custom notification
+* Info message

 ## Connection